Deep Vein Thrombosis

 Complications

 In addition, DVT can have more serious consequences.
-It can lead to a blockage of an artery in a lung (pulmonary embolism), which can be life-threatening.
+It can lead to blockage of an artery in a lung (pulmonary embolism), which can be life-threatening.
 This occurs in about 10 percent of people who have DVT.

 Treatments